nullstare/ReiLua/API.md

 > buffer = RL.LoadBuffer( data{} buffer, int type )

-Creates buffer as userdata.
+Load Buffer.
 Type should be one of the Buffer types

 - Success return Buffer